openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Where there are additional settings available within the module, you can click on the cog wheel (B) which will take you to the specific settings within preferences.

 **First configuration:** Since AAPS 2.0 a Setup wizard guides you through the process of setting up AndroidAPS.
-Push 3-dots-menu on the upper right hand side of the screen and select 'Setup Wizard' to use it.
+Push 3-dots-menu on the upper right hand side of the screen (F) and select 'Setup Wizard' to use it.

 ![Config Builder boxes and cog wheel](../images/ConfBuild_ConfigBuilder.png)